andy-byers/CalicoDB/doc/doc.md

 The WAL record format is similar to that of `RocksDB`.
 Additionally, we have 2 WAL payload types: deltas and full images.
 A full image is generated the first time a page is modified during a transaction.
-A full image contain a copy of the page, before anything was changed, and can be used to undo all modifications made during the transaction.
+A full image contain a copy of the page before anything was changed, and can be used to undo all modifications made during the transaction.
 Further modifications to the page will produce deltas, which record only the changed portions of the page (just the "after" contents).
 Note that full image records are always disjoint (w.r.t. the affected page IDs) within a single transaction.
 This means that they can be applied to the database in any order and produce the same results.
 Deltas are not disjoint, so they must be read in order.
 Commits are signified by a special delta record: one that updates exactly the file header on the root page.
 The delta modifies the database commit LSN, which is the LSN of the commit record.
-This way we don't actually have to find a commit record in the WAL to be able to trust the commit LSN (otherwise, it would be possible to have flushed the delta containing the updated commit LSN, but not the commit record itself).
+This way we don't actually have to find a commit record in the WAL to be able to trust the commit LSN from the header (otherwise, it would be possible to have flushed the delta containing the updated commit LSN, but not the commit record itself).
-This allows us to get rid of the WAL when the database is closed properly.
+This allows the WAL segments to be removed on (normal) database shutdown.
+During startup, if the database has WAL segments, then we know something went wrong last time.

 ### Consistency
 Calico DB must enforce certain rules to maintain consistency between the WAL and the database.